KILTprotocol/sdk-js/docs/getting-started.md

 # Getting Started with the KILT SDK

 In this simple tutorial we show how you can start developing your own applications on top of the KILT Protocol.
-The next examples give you a simple skeleton how to use the KILT SDK to create identities, CTYPEs and claims, and also how to issue an attestation with the use of our messaging framework.
+The next examples give you a simple skeleton on how to use the KILT SDK to create identities, CTYPEs and claims, and also how to issue an attestation with the use of our messaging framework.

 ## How to generate an Identity

-To generate an Identity first you generate a [BIP39 mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and then use it to create the Identity:
+To generate an Identity first you have to generate a [BIP39 mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and then use it to create the Identity:

 ```typescript
 import Kilt from '@kiltprotocol/sdk'